 Second grade students look for patterns and structures in the number system.
-For example, students notice number patterns within the tens place as they connect skip counting by 10s to corresponding numbers on a 100s chart.
-Students see structure in the base-ten number system as they understand that 10 ones equal a ten, and 10 tens equal a hundred.
+For example, students notice number patterns within the tens place as they connect skip counting by tens to corresponding numbers on a 100s chart.
+Students see structure in the base-ten number system as they understand that ten ones equal a ten, and ten tens equal a hundred.
 Students adopt mental math strategies based on patterns (making ten, fact families, doubles).
-They use structure to understand subtraction as a missing addend problems (e.g., 50 - 33 = \Box can be written as $33 + \Box = 50$ and can be thought of as "How much more do I need to add to 33 to get to 50?")
+They use structure to understand subtraction as missing addend problems (e.g., 50 - 33 = can be written as 33 + = 50, and can be thought of as "How much more do I need to add to 33 to get to 50?")